There are many components of a UV system presented below:

 • Space is reduced, as they are more compact than standard lamp reactors

-• UV dosages are strong.
+• UV doses are high

 • High processing rates are required.